tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 Siugat's Qiii Snacks has never stop.
 It continues releasing new work, sometimes mythologised among younger listeners, but maintaining its own inscrutable pace.
 The label opened a physical shop Portal in Guangzhou, selling records and merchandise, occasionally hosting small events.
 Several cats live there year-round.

 The former members have taken different paths.
 Space and Siugat formed 想想 Xinxiang, sometimes jokingly called "YBS 2.0," with other Full Label members participating (Siugat later left).
-Bassist Androw brought to life 乔迁日 Jo's Moving Day, a proper shoegaze band that, following YBS's lead, has also since dissolved.
+With members of Pocari Sweet and Cheesemind, bassist Androw brought to life 乔迁日 Jo's Moving Day, a proper shoegaze band, that, following YBS's lead, has also since dissolved.
 Its members quickly formed a new band with a name that sounds like a joke: I'm Fine, Thank You!
 And You?
 (IFTYAY).
 The music has shifted slightly, but the quality remains intact.
-Drummer Xiaoming, back in Jiangsu, formed multiple bands; his current act, 液藍 Blue Liquid, signed to 兵马司 Maybe Mars Records and will release a new album in 2026.
+Drummer Xiaoming, back in Jiangsu, formed multiple bands; his current act, 液藍 Blue Liquid, signed to 兵马司 Maybe Mars Records and released a new album in 2026.

 Simultaneously, new labels began sprouting around Guangzhou's old core.
 In 2023, 萤石唱片 Fluorite Records was founded by members from Cheesemind, Jo's Moving Day.
 Beginning with Pocari Sweet's triumphant return to form, continuing through releases from established acts like Love Letter Lost, and encompassing event organization, Fluorite Records has demonstrated remarkable stability and reliability.